Sussykid124/byte.ai/README.md

    - Create a new repository
    - Add the generated files
    - Commit + push
-4. User gets a link to their new GitHub repo.
+4. User can go to Github to access their new repo.

 ## 🌱 Future ideas